 As can be seen in the diagram, activities are the foundation of the strategy model which means that they are the most critical element of any strategic plan and are the elements that help translate the strategic plan into a detailed business plan.

-It is important to ensure that the activities are linked directly to attain specific outcomes or objectives.
-Remember, you are undertaking the activity in order to attain the outcome, not in the hope that you might achieve the outcome.
+It is important to ensure that the activities are linked directly to attain specific outcomes or objectives, as shown in the diagram.
+Remember, you are undertaking the activity in order to achieve the outcome or objective, not in the hope that you might achieve it.

-It should be clear from the above that strategic activities are crucial to the development and more crucially to the implementation of an organisation’s strategic and business plans.
-Identifying the key activities during the strategy creation process is, therefore, crucial to the building a robust strategy as a that is built on weak or poorly defined activities is like building a house on weak foundations – it is likely to collapse at some point!
+It should be clear from the above that strategic activities are crucial to the development and, more importantly, to the implementation of an organisation’s strategic and business plans.
+Identifying the key activities during the strategy creation process is, therefore, crucial to the building a robust strategy.

 It is also important to measure the results of strategic activates in order to ensure that they are resulting in the desired outcomes.
 The earlier you can identify issues with activities the quicker you can take steps to correct them and get your strategy implementation back on track.